Ahmad Jalayir: Renewed conflicts

+Jalayirid, Qara Qoyunlu and Timurid territories in 1400.

 When Timur returned from campaigns in the east in 1400, Ahmad feared that he would be attacked and left Baghdad.
 He returned for a short while but then left again, taking refuge with the Ottomans.
+Bayezid I welcomed him together with Qara Yusuf, defiantly opposing Timur in the process, and assigned each of them a fief (Kütahya for Ahmad Jalayir and Aksaray for Qara Yusuf).
+Bayezid I exchanged heated letters with Timur, defying him to go to war with him.
+In the end, Bayezid I was defeated by Timur at the Battle of Ankara, and he died in 1402 in captivity.

 In May 1401 a group of Chagatais sent to Baghdad by Timur encountered resistance.
 Although more Timurid troops were sent by the city commander, unaware that they were Timur's forces, they refused to give in.
 Timur himself soon arrived and Baghdad was subjected to a 40-day siege, when the city refused to surrender, Timur ordered the city to be stormed.
 Once it was taken, nearly all of the men, women and children were massacred and most of the public buildings were destroyed.
 The destruction was so widespread that Timur did not even bother to install a governor.
+In the meantime, Ahmad had again fled to Egypt.

 Soon afterwards, Ahmad returned to Baghdad and began to rebuild it.
 Although a contingent of the Chagatai army nearly captured him, he came back a few months later in 1402 with the Qara Qoyunlu ruler Qara Yusuf, who had also sought refuge with the Ottomans.
 Their friendship, however, did not last, and Qara Yusuf expelled Ahmad from the city.
 Ahmad fled to the Egyptian Mamluks a second time, who imprisoned him out of fear of Timur.
 In 1403, Qara Yusuf was driven out of Baghdad by the Timurids, and sought asylum with the Mamluks, who also imprisoned him.
 Reunited in prison, both Ahmad and Qara Yusuf renewed their friendship and struck an agreement with each other, whereby Ahmad would retain Iraq, and Qara Yusuf would take over Azerbaijan.